Smart Phone Users-Tap the 3 lines directly below for the navigation/site menu.

 Of all adult sculptures released, the joggers were the only pieces not depicting characters from literature or historical content.
 They depict contemporary people participating in a popular sport.
 The faces of these two sculptures were actually very realistic and well executed.
 Unfortunately, the hands and feet were not as well done.
 The number of orders from retailers indicated a problem.
 Even fewer were the number of collectors purchasing the sculptures from retailers.
 The studio quickly cut their losses and retired the Joggers, making only a few.

-The studio introduced an entirely new category when the male jogger was released in 1979.
+The studio introduced an entirely new category when the male jogger was released.
 The official name assigned was "Lance, The Jogger".
 The collection name was introduced as the "Leisure Collection" but was changed the next year to "Sports Scenes" with the next price list.
 This indicates the studio may have had other plans to introduce additional "sporting" sculptures had these done well.
-Lance's name was changed to "The Jogger, male" and when the female was introduced she was given no name, but titled "The Jogger, female."
+Lance's name was changed to "The Jogger, male".
+When the female was introduced she was named "Lady Jogger" in the fall of 1980.
+She was then renamed "The Jogger, female."